MicrosoftDocs/visualstudio-docs/docs/debugger/tips-for-debugging-threads.md

 ---
 title: "Tips for debugging threads"
-description: Read a list of tips for debugging threads in native code if you are debugging multithreaded apps in Visual Studio. ms.date: "05/06/2024" ms.topic: "conceptual"
+description: Read a list of tips for debugging threads in native code if you're debugging multithreaded apps in Visual Studio. ms.date: "05/06/2024" ms.topic: "conceptual"
 dev_langs: